weso/rdfshape-api/README.md

     - `PORT` [optional]:
         - Port where the API is exposed inside the container.
 Default is 8080.
     - `USE_HTTPS` [optional]:
-        - Any value to try to serve via HTTPS, undefined for HTTP.
+        - Any non-empty value to try to serve via HTTPS, leave undefined for HTTP.

 ### Supported tags